gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 #pagebreak()

 - #underline[Guidelines]

   - Recommended practices that are based on industry-recognized secure practices

   - We apply the guidelines where we cannot apply the standard

 == Standards and Best Practices documents

-A number of organizations, based on wide professional input or professional and industry groups, have developed best practices documents/guidelines as well as standards for implementing and evaluating cybersecurity (just to quote here different ones from slides):
+Organizations and industry groups have developed best practices, guidelines, and standards for implementing and evaluating cybersecurity, including:

 - National Institute of Standards and Technology (NIST)